We find an answer to environmental challenges and opportunities

-A sustainable energy model has to meet various goals:
+A sustainable energy model must meet the following goals:

 - Economic objective, which can be summarised as the need for stable, safe and competitive energy supplies (supply security and guarantee).

-- Social objective, summarised as access for all people to this essential service under affordable economic conditions (service competitiveness and universality).
+- Social objective, wich is focused in the access for all people to this essential service under affordable economic conditions (service competitiveness and universality).

 - Environmental objective, which translates to lower emissions and greater efficiency in the production and use of energy, as well as compliance with other environmental regulations.